giopogg/webSDM/cran-comments.md

 * Reset to user's par() after changing it
 * Ensured that I do not use more than two cores in examples, vignettes, etc.
 * Precompiled vignette to reduce check time
+* Replaced \dontrun with \donttest in documentation
+* Remove "this package" and fixed a typo in package description

 ## R CMD check results